 It’s also a way to kill off the white swan – the perfect little girl – that Nina must destroy in order to play the black swan.

-But if Nina can’t be trusted about Lily, is she a reliable narrator about other things that happen in the movie?
+But if Nina can’t be trusted about Lily, is she a reliable narrator for other things that happen in the movie?

 There are signs Mrs Sayers (Barbara Hershey) may be sexually abusing Nina.
 It’s most apparent in the lack of boundaries between them: Erica dresses Nina, cuts her nails and barges into rooms with no care for privacy.
 She babies her to a disturbing extent (see also 1965 horror The Nanny).

 There’s an argument that this ties in with Erica’s own mental fragility.
 She lives vicariously through her daughter’s success, having been denied her own career.
 Compare also the obsessive portraits Mrs Sayers makes of Nina.

 Nina’s transition into Odile connects with all this: becoming the black swan is a way of reimagining her trauma.
 Her scratches, for example, become powerful wings rather than an outlet for horrifying abuse.

 It’s equally possible, though, that Erica’s abuse is mental more than sexual.
 Her failing as a parent is as much in the way she cossets and stifles her grown child.
 She’s frighteningly manipulative with the celebration cake, for example.

 If this is a bleak undercurrent in the movie, the other consideration is that some of what we see of Mrs Sayers is Nina’s invention.
 Mrs Sayers is partly a projection in the same way that Lily is.

 Casting Erica as a manipulative monster enables Nina to fight back: to step out of her unnatural childhood and become a mature, sexual being.
 This is an inescapable part of becoming Odile – the black swan.

 Consider too that Mrs Sayers then appears in the audience at the premiere, smiling and supportive … as if the fight never happened at all.

 Nina’s discovery that she can lock her door with a pole, and the way she discards her childhood toys, is a symbol of her growing independence.